 Media and Communication

-In the Media and Communication Roundtable, we will attempt to step out from our daily immersion in media and wrestle with a few fundamental questions.
 How does the media expand or constrain our perception of the world?
 Do we manipulate our consumption of the media to confirm personal biases?
 Is the creation of an unbiased media platform possible?
 What are the controversial issues facing Taiwanese and Americans in their respective societies?
-How is discourse on these subjects communicated among Taiwanese and Americans?
-These questions will guide our discussions throughout TASC 2017.
+How is discourse on these subjects communicated amongst Taiwanese and Americans?
+During TASC 2018, these questions will guide our discussions, leading to fruitful, diverse, and provocative conclusions.

 Take a look at what we’ve done in the past year: